Axway/streams-open-docs/content/en/docs/subscribers/subscriber-websocket.md

 linkTitle: WebSocket Subscriber
 weight: 4
 date: 2021-08-03
-description: Learn how to configure and use the Streams WebSocket Subscriber.
+description: Learn how to configure and use the Streams WebSocket subscriber.
 ---

-## Overview

-Streams WebSocket Subscriber allows clients to subscribe to a topic using websocket protocol.
-It allows bi-directionnal communication between Streams and clients.
+Streams WebSocket subscriber allows clients to subscribe to a topic using websocket protocol.
+It allows bi-directional communication between Streams and clients.

-{{< alert title="Warning" >}}This subscriber is still in beta.{{< /alert >}}
+{{< alert title="Caution" color="warning" >}}This subscriber is a beta feature.{{< /alert >}}

 ## Subscribe to the topic via WebSocket

-To subscribe to a topic, you need to use a websocket client.
-You can find a lot of client library in many languages, so we will only describe high level configuration.
+To subscribe to a topic, you must use a websocket client.
+There are many client libraries available, in many languages, so on this page, we are only describing a high level configuration.

 ### Subscription request

-The url to connect to WebSocket Subscriber is `<BASE_URL>/streams/subscribers/websocket/api/v1/topics` where `BASE_URL` is the url to contact your Streams instance.
+The URL to connect to WebSocket Subscriber is `<BASE_URL>/streams/subscribers/websocket/api/v1/topics`, where `BASE_URL` is the URL to contact your Streams instance.

-Once your websocket client is connected, a subscription request must be sent:
+After your websocket client is connected, a subscription request must be sent:

 ```json
 {